Svehla/TS_DeepMerge/docs/article_backup.md

 ## And….
 That’s all!!! 🎉

-We did it and values are correctly merged even for nullable values, nested objects, and arrays.
+We did it!
+Values are correctly merged even for nullable values, nested objects, and long arrays.

 Let’s try it on some more complex data